gmartijn/Threatmodelselector/readme.md

 Do whatever you like — if it goes wrong, blame the Vogons. 👽📚
 If it goes *right*, please pretend it was very difficult.

+Knock, knock.
+— Who’s there?
+Tortellini.
+— Tortellini who?
+Tortellini your devs about PASTA, or they’ll ship with meatball-sized attack surfaces.

 *P.S.
 If your auditor just became your Security Officer, don’t panic — it’s the same checklist, now with threat models and better jokes.* 😄